DIVD-NL/nmap_xml2xlsx/README.md

 # nmap_xml2xlsx

-Script to convert a nmap xml file to an xlsx file
+This script converts an nmap XML file to a xlsx file with a column for each port an each script.